ParallelCS Start here

 An enterprise mandate: build and launch a platform that consumes a high-rate live event stream, runs inference on each event with low latency, indexes results into a vector store, and serves real-time similarity queries — all while staying healthy under bursty load and a node failure.
 This is a distributed-systems problem with AI inside it: exactly-once or well-reasoned delivery semantics, backpressure, autoscaling, GPU-aware scheduling, and observability across the fleet.
 The deliverable is a directly deployable, hyperscalable product: real public hosting, CI/CD, security, a hyper-usable real-time dashboard and query UI, and full marketing — a landing page, a pitch, and a demo.
 Deliver a platform that does not fall over when traffic spikes, that a buyer can evaluate, and that is presentable as a real product.
 Ship it as a real product.

 Why it matters: Real-time AI on live data powers fraud detection, recommendations, and observability products across every major platform.
-A builder who ships a streaming inference platform that holds up under load and failure is directly deployable as a senior Distributed Systems or Real-Time AI Engineer, a ₹1-crore-tier role because it demands both systems depth and AI fluency.
+A builder who ships a streaming inference platform that holds up under load and failure is directly deployable as a senior Distributed Systems or Real-Time AI Engineer, a role in demand because it requires both systems depth and AI fluency.

 The deliverable